Caroline Redman Lusher: Philanthropy

-In February 2013, Sir Trevor McDonald announced Caroline Redman Lusher's appointment as an ambassador for Missing People.
-Sir Trevor made the announcement at the charity's offices in Mortlake as he formally accepted a cheque from Caroline Redman Lusher for £17,000, which was raised by Rock Choir's 16,000 members via fundraising events in their communities.
-In 2014 and 2015, whilst Caroline Redman Lusher was an ambassador, Rock Choir has raised over £50,000 to help the charity offer a lifeline to families when someone disappears.
+In February 2013, Sir Trevor McDonald announced Redman Lusher's appointment as an ambassador for Missing People.
+Sir Trevor made the announcement at the charity's offices in Mortlake as he formally accepted a cheque from Redman Lusher for £17,000, which was raised by Rock Choir's 16,000 members via fundraising events in their communities.
+Over the past two years, Rock Choir has raised over £50,000 to help the charity offer a lifeline to families when someone disappears.